sessoun/ADC-PROJECT-AND-TASK-MANAGEMENT-SYSTEM-DOCUMENTATION-/features.md

    - **Status:** Planned (after core task features).

 6. **Comments on Tasks**
-   - **User Story:** As a user, I want to add comments to tasks so I can discuss progress or issues.
+   - **User Story:** As a user(manager/asignee), I want to add comments to tasks so I can discuss progress or issues.
    - **Acceptance Criteria:**
      - Comments are threaded and visible to project team.
      - Mentions (@staff) trigger notifications.